Table of Contents

 Also, Read: Group Health Insurance for Employees

-Step by Step in the process for filing a Health Insurance claim
+Step by Step process for filing a Health Insurance claim

 Also, Read: Simplifying the Claims Process for Your Employees

-Step 2: Submit the reimbursement claim form with supporting and relevant documents
+Step 2: Submit the reimbursement claim form with supporting documents: Complete the form your insurer provides and attach the full set of evidence (see the document checklist below).

 Related Read: Documents Required for Health Insurance